-Leadership and learning are intertwined and understanding that link is essential for growth of any kind.
-I’m glad to be part of an organization that not only understands that but also actively promotes learning opportunities as a gateway to bettering leadership skills.
+Leadership and learning are intertwined, and understanding that link is essential for the growth of any kind.
+I’m glad to be part of an organisation that not only understands that but also actively promotes learning opportunities as a gateway to bettering leadership skills.
 Earlier this year, all the department heads at Translate By Humans attended a conference or event of their choice as a part of the company’s professional development program.
-Each person’s journey was a unique, amalgamation of challenges, victories, learning, networking and of course, a lot of fun!
-Here’s a sneak peek into my experience attending an advertising technology and digital marketing conference held in New Delhi, India – ad:tech 2019!
+Each person’s journey was a unique amalgamation of challenges, victories, learning, networking and, of course, a lot of fun!
+Here’s a sneak peek into my experience attending an advertising technology and digital marketing conference held in New Delhi, India – ad: tech 2019!

 Fast forward to the day before I left for the conference, and I had a bit of a situation.
 Between mid-week work emails and packing, my cats decided to add their bit to the everyday drama of life…

 Much coaxing and many cat biscuits later, I was finally on my way!
 I landed in New Delhi late in the afternoon and spent the rest of the evening enjoying the springtime temperatures while catching up with some extended family and friends.
-Early the next morning, I arrived at the conference venue and my stay for the next two days.
+Early the following day, I arrived at the conference venue and my stay for the next two days.

 The next two days were packed with conference streams, panel discussions, workshops, and networking breaks.
-Here’s my account of some of my personal favorites from ad:tech –
+Here’s my account of some of my personal favourites from ad: tech –